deepj/inv/Readme.md

 }
 ```

-Accessees must be sorted by `starts_at` in a descending order so that the most recent accesses will come as first.
+Accesses must be sorted by `starts_at` in a descending order so that the most recent accesses come as first.
 All accesses must belong to the owner of the token.

 ```